Elementary School Handbook

 Written notification is required for all changes in a child’s regular dismissal schedule.
 This includes but is not limited to:

-Notes should include the child’s grade, teacher’s name, and requested dismissal change.
-Without a note, children will be expected to board the bus.
+Notes should include the child’s grade, the teacher’s name, and the requested dismissal change.
+Without a note, children will follow their designated default dismissal plan.

 Early Dismissals